Skip to main content

 How Therapy Helps with Social Anxiety

 We help you slowly and safely expand your comfort zone in social situations, starting with less threatening scenarios and building confidence before moving to more challenging interactions.
-This exposure happens at your pace with careful attention to your readiness and capacity.
+This exposure happens at your pace.

 Social anxiety often stems from core beliefs about being flawed, inadequate, or fundamentally unacceptable.
-We examine these beliefs with curiosity and compassion, understanding how they developed while questioning whether they accurately reflect your true worth and value.
+We examine these beliefs with curiosity and compassion, understanding how they developed while questioning whether they accurately reflect your worth.

 Many people with social anxiety have lost touch with their natural capacity for connection and authenticity.
 We work together to help you rediscover your voice, your opinions, and your ability to relate genuinely with others.

-Social anxiety often involves making your worth dependent on others' reactions or approval.
+Social anxiety often involves making your worth dependent on others' reactions.
 We explore what it would feel like to know your value independent of social performance, helping you develop internal sources of confidence and self-acceptance.

 What to Expect in Social Anxiety Therapy